-Cockatiel harnesses are devices that allow your cockatiel to fly outdoors without the fear of losing the bird.
-Although these devices may seem very advantageous, there is a lot of debate surrounding their ethicality and safety.
+Cockatiel harnesses are devices that enable your cockatiel to fly outdoors without fear of losing the bird.
+Although these devices may seem advantageous, there is a great deal of debate surrounding their ethicality and safety.

-Unfortunately, it’s impossible to give a simple answer to whether or not cockatiel harnesses are ethical.
-When used correctly, they can be a great way to provide your bird natural flying experience.
-However, it is very difficult to acclimate cockatiels to harnesses, and a lot can go wrong.
+Unfortunately, it’s impossible to give a simple answer to whether cockatiel harnesses are ethical.
+When used correctly, they can be a great way to give your bird a natural flying experience.
+However, it is incredibly difficult to acclimate cockatiels to harnesses, and much can go wrong.

-If you are considering using a cockatiel harness, there are a lot of factors you need to consider first.
-Knowing the purpose of a cockatiel harness, how to train your cockatiel, and the risks associated with these harnesses are a great place to start.
+If you are considering using a cockatiel harness, there are many factors that you need to consider first.
+Here, we cover the purpose of a cockatiel harness, how to train your cockatiel to use one, and the risks associated with these devices.

 Purpose and Use of a Cockatiel Harness

-The purpose of a cockatiel harness is very simple.
-Whenever the cockatiel wears the harness, it allows you to take your feathery companion outdoors without worrying about the bird flying away.
+The purpose of a cockatiel harness is simple.
+If your cockatiel is wearing the harness, you can take your feathery companion outdoors without worrying about it flying away.
 In many ways, a cockatiel harness is comparable to a dog harness or leash.

 Do Cockatiels Like Harnesses?

-If introduced to and trained with the harness from an early age, cockatiels will likely not be afraid of the harness.
-That is not to say that they will like the harness, but it will not stress them out or cause them any fear.
+If introduced to and trained with the harness from an early age, a cockatiel will likely not be afraid of the harness.
+That is not to say that it will like the harness, but it will not stress out the bird or cause it any fear.
 However, birds that are not introduced to their harnesses properly will likely be frightened and stressed from the harness.

 The only way to get your bird accustomed to its harness is through training.
 This works best for young birds that will be in your care for their entire life.
 Introducing older cockatiels to a harness may be more difficult, but it is possible that the training will go smoothly.